-Samuel Mason was a Revolutionary War officer who fought in the back country against the Indians.
-Always a bad guy, he got into trouble with the law in Knoxville, Tennessee for robbing people.
-When he was run out of town there, he moved his gang to Henderson, Kentucky where they ended up killing the local constable.
-Once again run out of town, the Mason Gang eventually made their way to Cave-In-Rock.
+Samuel Mason was a Revolutionary War officer who fought in the backcountry against the Indians.
+Always a bad guy, he got into trouble with the law in Knoxville, Tennessee, for robbing people.
+When he was run out of town there, he moved his gang to Henderson, Kentucky, where they ended up killing the local constable.
+Once again, run out of town, the Mason Gang eventually made their way to Cave-In-Rock.

 In the words of Illinois historian John W. Allen: